roljy/dragonshell/readme.md

 interprocess communication, reducing overhead when interfacing with the OS.

+## How to Run

+`make dragonshell`.
+Optionally can run `make compile` first.

+For memory leak checking, `make valgrind` will run a debug build in valgrind.

 ## Design

 The design philosophy for dragonshell was to write C code that prioritized